jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 cybersecurity attacks grow
 in scale and impact
 35
- 2024 Upstream Security Ltd. All Rights Reserved Researchers reported a critical CAN bus vulnerability that allowed proximate attackers to steal Japanese
+© 2024 Upstream Security Ltd. All Rights Reserved Researchers reported a critical CAN bus vulnerability that allowed proximate attackers to steal Japanese
 OEM vehicles.45
  Security researchers
 discovered critical
 vulnerabilities impacting
-a South Korean OEMs
+a South Korean OEM’s
 in\-vehicle infotainment
 system.46
 MARCH
 INCIDENTS
-2023 saw an increase in the scale and impact of cybersecurity attacks, creating new challenges for the automotive and smart mobility industries.
+2023 saw an increase in the scale and ‌ impact of cybersecurity attacks, creating new challenges for the automotive and smart mobility industries.
-During 2023, Upstreams AutoThreat researchers analyzed 295 automotive and smart mobility cybersecurity incidentsan average of 25 incidents per month.
+During 2023, Upstream’s AutoThreat® researchers analyzed 295 automotive and smart mobility cybersecurity incidents—an average of 25 incidents per month.
 The top incidents in 2023:
 Researchers discovered
 critical vulnerabilities that